MicrosoftDocs/power-platform/power-platform/power-fx/yaml-formula-grammar.md

 # Power Fx YAML Formula Grammar

-The Power Apps formula language has a well established grammar for expressions based on Excel.
+The Power Apps formula language has a well-established grammar for expressions based on Excel.
 However, it lacks the syntax for binding an expression to a property, this has always been handled behind the scenes by the hosting app.

 We have selected the industry standard [YAML](https://yaml.org/spec/1.2/spec.html) as our language for this binding.
-There are already a large number of editors, tools, and libraries for manipulating YAML.
-This document describes how we represent formulas in YAML.
+There are already a large number of editors, tools, and libraries for working with YAML.
+This article describes how we represent formulas in YAML.

 At this time, we support only a restricted subset of YAML.
-Only the constructs described in this document are supported.
+Only the constructs described in this article are supported.

 This is very much a work in progress and may change.
-Not everything that defines a Canvas app is represented here, additional information flows through the other files that the tool produces and consumes.
+Not everything that defines a canvas app is represented here, additional information flows through other files that the tool produces and consume.

 ## Leading =